abhinav4987/E-COMERCE/README.md

 # E-COMERCE

-A MERN application to bring your businees online, i.e. an ecomerce platform.
+A MERN application to bring your business online, i.e. an ecommerce platform.